 With 11 locations and 20 quality services for adults, teens and families, Arapahoe House is the largest and leading provider of substance use disorder treatment in Colorado.
 The organization provides a full continuum of care throughout metro Denver, from walk-in withdrawal management centers and clinic-based treatment, to intensive residential programs.
 Founded in 1975, the nonprofit delivers essential and often life-saving treatment to patients and their families based on national models of care.

 The team set out to find a solution to secure the data on these mobile devices.
-It evaluated Airwatch, MobileIron, and several other MDM solutions.
-It, however, did not like any of these solutions because of their difficult deployment processes, as well as poor user experiences.
-The IT team members all agreed that if they themselves wouldn’t want to install these MDM solutions on their own devices, their employees would not want to either.
+It evaluated AirWatch, MobileIron, and several other MDM solutions.
+However, it did not like any of these tools because of their difficult deployment processes, as well as poor user experiences.
+The IT team members all agreed that if they themselves wouldn’t want to install these MDM solutions on their own personal devices, their employees would not want to either.

-Arapahoe House’s IT team was drawn to Bitglass’ CASB mobile security solution because of its agentless approach, which enabled an easy deployment, and its extensibility to Office 365 across the migration from Exchange.
-Arapahoe House would be able to meet its data security and visibility requirements while not burdening employees with MDM agents on their personal devices.
-Bitglass provides the ability to noninvasively monitor access to sensitive data on BYO devices.
-Bitglass also enables a more streamlined process for decommisioning users.
+Arapahoe House’s IT team was drawn to Bitglass’ CASB for mobile security because of its agentless approach, which enabled an easy deployment, as well as its extensibility to Office 365 across the migration from Exchange.
+With Bitglass, Arapahoe House would be able to meet its data security and visibility requirements while not burdening employees with MDM agents on their personal devices.
+Bitglass provides the ability to noninvasively monitor access to sensitive data on BYO endpoints and provides a more streamlined process for decommisioning users.
 When a user is deprovisioned, corporate data is selectively wiped from their devices.

-Arapahoe House’s IT team has been able to achieve a series of results: Visibility - The organization can now track 100% of its employees’ usage of BYOD.
+Arapahoe House’s IT team has been able to achieve complete visibility--the organization can now track 100% of its employees’ usage of BYOD.

-The simplicity of Bitglass’ solution allowed the IT team to build userfriendly guides for employees and IT members to onboard and offboard.
-Prior to Bitglass, the IT team had a great deal of difficulty removing corporate data off of devices of those leaving the organization.
-Now the IT team has been able successfully wipe the mailboxes of all of the users who leave its organization.
-The watermarking ability of Bitglass’ DLP engine enables the IT team to quickly identify and resolve potential data leakage issues.
+The simplicity of Bitglass’ solution allowed the IT team to build user-friendly guides for employees and IT members to onboard and offboard.
+Prior to Bitglass, the IT team had a great deal of difficulty removing corporate data off of devices belonging to those leaving the organization.
+Now, the IT team has been able to successfully wipe the mailboxes of all of the users who leave its organization.
+Additionally, the watermarking ability of Bitglass’ DLP engine enables the IT team to quickly identify and resolve potential data leakage issues.